Og-Strike/Shadow-Monarchs-Nitesh-Kumar-Mishra/README.md

 - **Capture Video Input**: Uses OpenCV to capture multiple receipts appearing in a video frame.
 - **OCR Processing**: Utilizes Tesseract to process the text from the receipts.
 - **Data Extraction & Storage**: Extracts receipt data such as store name, items, prices, dates, etc., and stores them in a CSV file.
+- **Maximum customer flexibility**: Can convert files to .json, .xml or .csv as per your choice.
 - **Graph Generation**: Creates visual insights based on:
   - Expenditure
   - Dates